juglab/cryoCARE_pip/README.md

 #### Parameters:
 * `"even"`: List of all even tomograms.
 * `"odd"`: List of all odd tomograms.
 Note the order has to be the same as in `"even"`.
+* `"mask"`: If desired, a list of binary masks to limit where subvolumes are extracted, similar to IsoNet.
+If you want to skip masking, put `"None"`.
+Order has to be the same as in `even`.
 * `"patch_shape"`: Size of the sub-volumes used for training.
 Should not be smaller than `64, 64, 64`.
 * `"num_slices"`: Number of sub-volumes extracted per tomograms.
 * `"tilt_axis"`: Tilt-axis of the tomograms.
 We split the tomogram along this axis to extract train- and validation data separately.